Rotterdam to Dublin by bus, train and ferry

 Most important tips

-• Find a Sail & Rail deal for cheap travel.
+• Find a Rail & Sail deal for cheap travel.

-• An overnight bus allows you to get to Dublin within 24 hours (from The Netherlands, Belgium or France).
+• An overnight bus allows you to get to Dublin within 24 hours (from the Netherlands, Belgium or France).

 • When taking the Eurostar, you probably need to book accommodation in England or Wales for a night on the way to Dublin.
 The way back can be done within a day.